waydabber/BetterDisplay/README.md

 ## Features

-- **NEW: Full macOS Sonoma (Beta) compatibility with the v2.x pre-release.
-The v2.x version will be a free update for those who purchase v1.x.** Pre-releases are available on the [Releases page](https://github.com/waydabber/BetterDisplay/releases).
+- **NEW: Updated UI, macOS Sonoma (Beta) compatibility and various improvements with the v2.x version.
+A free update for all Pro users.**.
 - BetterDisplay is the only app currently with DDC control for all modern Macs (full DDC support for M2 and M2 Pro/Max, M1 built-in HDMI, and 2018 mini built-in HDMI) - DDC features are completely free for personal users without limitation.
 - EDID override support for both Intel and Apple Silicon Macs! *
 - Disconnect and reconnect displays (removing them from the display layout and adding them back) on Apple Silicon (macOS Ventura or newer required) and Intel (all macOS version supported - on Intel the feature is considered experimental and can cause issues)! *